s-oshitade/jabber/README.md

 ## Usage
-Access [Jabber](https://jabber-cd1e1.web.app/) from your desktop your desktop at https://jabber-cd1e1.web.app/.
+Access [Jabber](https://jabber-cd1e1.web.app/) from your desktop at https://jabber-cd1e1.web.app/.
 Sign in securely with your Google account and explore the features.
 This version of the app is optimized for full screen view.
 The music player is accessible only to premium users of Spotify.

 ## License
 Selected aspects of this project may be subject to intellectual property rights.